miriamkos/rdm-configurable-content-donders/README.md

   This makefile target will do the following things in a sequencial order:

-  - convert markdown-formatted files into HTML snippets
+  - convert markdown-formatted files into HTML snippets (e.g. the privacy_policy page)
+  - convert CSV files into JSON documents (e.g. the controlled vocabularies of keywords)
   - validate JSON documents as long as the corresponding `.schema` file is presented
-  - create the release zip file taking into account only the necessary (i.e. derived HTML snippets) files
+  - create the release zip file (`rdm-ontology-*.zip`) taking into account only the needed files (e.g. derived HTML snippets and JSON documents) for deployment
-  - walk through the `external_urls.json` file in the release zip, check whether the URLs are available
+  - walk through the `external_urls.json` file in the release zip, check whether the URLs are (or will be) available after the deployment